-Definition A charge that is applicable to an end user rather than an LDNO.
+Term Definition All-the-way Charge A charge that is applicable to an end user rather than an LDNO.
 An end user in this context is a Supplier/User who has a registered MPAN or MSID and is using the Distribution System to transport energy on behalf of a Customer.
-The BSC contains the governance arrangements for electricity balancing and settlement in Great Britain.
+Balancing and Settlement Code (BSC) The BSC contains the governance arrangements for electricity balancing and settlement in Great Britain.
 An overview document is available from www.elexon.co.uk/ELEXON Documents/trading_arrangements.pdf.
-The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the electricity distribution licence.
-As defined in the BSC.
-A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; Or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
+Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the electricity distribution licence.
+Central Volume Allocation (CVA) As defined in the BSC.
+Customer A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; Or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
 Designated EHV Properties As defined in standard condition 13B of the electricity distribution licence.
 Designated Properties As defined in standard condition 13A of the electricity distribution licence.
-As defined in standard condition 13B of the electricity distribution licence.
-As defined in standard condition 13A of the electricity distribution licence.
-These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
-The charges for other network operators can be found on their website The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
+Designated EHV Properties As defined in standard condition 13B of the electricity distribution licence.
+Designated Properties As defined in standard condition 13A of the electricity distribution licence.
+Distributor IDs These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
+The charges for other network operators can be found on their website Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
 It is a requirement that all licensed electricity distributors and suppliers become parties to the DCUSA.